 - An Ice Breaker Reception

-AGU also introduced several new technologies in 2011 designed to improve the overall Fall Meeting experience.
-These included a mobile app, increased Video on Demand offerings, and an ePoster portal where authors could display electronic versions of their posters on the Fall Meeting Web site.
-More than 2,200 posters were uploaded!
+AGU also built on several of its technologies in 2012 designed to improve the overall Fall Meeting experience.
+These included an improved mobile app, increased Video on Demand offerings, and continuing the ePoster portal where authors could display electronic versions of their posters on the Fall Meeting Web site.
+Nearly 2000 posters were uploaded!
+AGU also offered a Fall Meeting community site, which allowed attendees to interact and connect online.

-The Fall Meeting generated copious news coverage, with more than 150 journalists in attendance and more than 30 bloggers actively covering the meeting, and talk of the Fall Meeting generated more than 8,000 tweets using the event hashtag — #AGU11.
+The Fall Meeting generated copious news coverage, with more than 350 members of the media in attendance and more than 30 bloggers actively covering the meeting.
+Coverage of the Fall Meeting generated more than 3,200 press articles.